Essential Preparation Tips for Website Translation Services

 Time to think about the workflow and translation process:

-- Aim to find an experienced translation agency that can help, advise, and support your company effort during the localization of your content to different markets and languages.
+1. Select a trusted and experienced translation company.
+Aim to find a professional translation agency that can help, advise, and support your company’s effort during the localization of your content to different markets and languages.
 For your website to resonate with your localized audience, it must speak the local language and create copy that reads as if it were originally written for that audience.

-- All the graphics and multimedia elements need to be localized.
-Graphic translation, subtitling, and voiceovers of videos are essential for the overall user experience.
+3. All the graphics and multimedia elements need to be localized.
+Graphic translation, subtitling, and video voiceovers are essential to the overall user experience.

-- When translating your website into other languages, text expansion is a common problem to address during implementation.
+4. Prepare for changes in the space your content occupies on the page.
+When translating your website into other languages, text expansion and contraction are typical issues to address during implementation.
 Plan for this growth by leaving extra white space or enabling text boxes to expand automatically.
 For example, in German and Spanish, the translated text is approximately 20%-30% longer than in English.
-Your webmaster may need to adjust the layout to accommodate the proper display of fonts and text.
+Your webmaster may need to adjust the layout to ensure proper font display.

 Planning the Technical Aspects of the Website Translation

 Technical requirements are essential components that must be considered in advance.
-After determining the preferences that best suit your business, you can be confident in achieving outstanding results with your newly localized, multilingual website.
+After determining the preferences that best suit your business, you can be confident you will achieve outstanding results with your newly localized, multilingual website.

-- Site structure, platform or CMS use, URL naming, Pages to include, Forms, and navigation are key elements to consider before planning the localization of the site.
+1. Site structure, platform or CMS use, URL naming, Pages to include, Forms, and navigation are key elements to consider before planning the site’s localization.

-- How will you host the translated version of the site: on a new domain, subdomain, or subfolder?
-They all work differently, depending on your objectives and the platform where you host your site (be aware of the limitations and implications of each option).
+2. How will you host the translated version of the site: on a new domain, subdomain, or subfolder?
+They all work differently, depending on your objectives and the platform you use to host your site (be aware of the limitations and implications of each option).

-- Will your user be directed to the main page upon selecting a different language, or will they be directed to the respective page where the language selection occurred?
+5. Will your user be directed to the main page when selecting a different language, or to the page where the language selection occurred?

 Examples: “en”=English and “es”= Spanish (Español)

-- How will you supply the material to be translated: MS Word, HTML, XML, PHP, JSON or others file types
+2. How will you supply the material to be translated: MS Word, HTML, XML, PHP, JSON, or other file types

-- Which of the above formats will be more convenient for your IT staff to receive the translated files
+3. Which of the above formats will be more convenient for your IT staff to receive the translated files?

-- Website localization quality assurance and testing are perhaps the most critical steps, as they are vital to thoroughly proofreading and testing your website before it is made public.
-Always double-check connections, navigation, and correct sequence within each language.
-By carefully reviewing the new site, you avoid the embarrassment of faulty navigation within your site that can render all of your efforts towards a multilingual page useless.
+5. Website localization quality assurance and testing are perhaps the most critical steps, as they are vital to thoroughly proofreading and testing your website before it is made public.
+Always double-check connections, navigation, and the correct sequence within each language to ensure a good experience for your website users.

 To market globally, you must pause and ask yourself several key questions to ensure success in planning and executing a website localization project.
 Fortunately, there are translation agencies, such as JR Language, with the experience and expertise to guide you in partnership and facilitate this complex process for you and your organization.